Created by Greg Lawrence

 And a dick he certainly was.
-As written, directed and portrayed by Canadian actor/comedian Greg Lawrence with gleeful seediness, proudly crude and rude, Butch was piece of work.
+As written, directed and portrayed by Canadian writer/director/actor Greg Lawrence with gleeful seediness, proudly crude and rude, Butch was a piece of work.
 He was a horny, alcoholic kleptomaniac and a trigger-happy pervert.
 And I mean trigger-happy in that, by his own frequent admission, he was a premature ejaculator.

 Oh, the hilarity!
+Thanks for sharing.

 And then there was Tommy Rubella and Debbie Hitler.
-Tommy was the local crime lord (we’re never told the name of the city, although the show was filmed in Ottawa), and Debbie was his violent, volatile wife, a kinky whack job obsessed with wooden decks and getting into Butch’s pants.
+Tommy was the local crime lord (we’re never told the name of the city, although the show was filmed in Ottawa), and Debbie was his violent, volatile wife, a kinky whack job obsessed with backyard decks and getting into Butch’s pants.
 If he was wearing them.

 The show’s partly redeemed by the occasional clever wisecrack, jaw-dropping non-sequitur or completely over-the-top simile, but they’re too often stomped to death under Butch’s almost stream-of-consciousness voiceover narration; a non-stop talking jag that rarely lets up—even when it should.